kelwang/gs/README.md

 # gs
 gopherjs related tools

-### tool handler is a way to serve gopherjs at real time, best for developer mode
+Handler is a tool to serve gopherjs at real time best for developer mode

 go server